vonpo/chat-application/README.md

 ### Run dev app
 `npm start`
 By default it uses:
-`env.IN_MEMORY_CHAT=true` env variable which setup fake in memory chat server if you want to run real chat server you need to setup:
+`env.IN_MEMORY_CHAT=true` env variable which setup fake in memory chat server.

+If you want to run your own chat server you can setup this one:
 `https://github.com/vonpo/chat-application-backend`

+## Run dev remote app:
+`npm start start-remote`

+Update those parameters if you have your own backend setup:

+`--env.SOCKET_URL=http://104.248.41.129:4000 --env.ENDPOINT_URL=http://104.248.41.129:4000/graphql`

 And set ->
 `--env.SOCKET_URL=http://${YOUR_SERVER_URL} --env.ENDPOINT_URL=http://${YOUR_SERVER_URL}`